Exove/cipher/readme.txt

 == Changelog ==

 = 1.11 =
+* Made the code snippet button label and tooltip clearer.
 * Fix for a JS error when clicking the snippet button.

 = 1.1 =